-Below are some general roles that a mentee should expect to play and a description of the mentee's responsibilities.
+Below are some general roles that a mentee should expect to play as well as a description of the mentee's responsibility as a participant in program.

-i.
+- i.
 Team Player

-- Identify and share needs with your mentor. - Be receptive to feedback.
+- Identify and share your needs with your mentor.

+- Be receptive to feedback.

-ii.
+- ii.
 Planner

-• Set realistic goals with your mentor.
+- Set realistic goals with your mentor.

-• Contribute ideas to solving problems.
+- Contribute ideas to solving problems.

-iii.
+- iii.
 Communicator

 - Don't be afraid to ask questions!

 - Communicate clearly and effectively.

 - Listen and be respectful.

-iv.
-Respect
+- iv.
+Respect: Respect your mentor's time and confidentiality.

-- Respect your mentor's time and confidentiality. - Don't share a mentor's personal feelings or ideas with a third party unless authorized by your mentor. - Respect your mentor's time as if it were your own.
+- Don't share a mentor's personal feelings or ideas with a third party unless authorized by your mentor.

-v.
-Communicate
+- Respect your mentor's time as if it were your own.

-- Be clear about your needs and limits. - Communicate early on your preferred method of communication, the best days to be reached, and your time constraints.
+- v.
+Communicate: Be clear about your needs and limits.

+- Communicate early on your preferred method of communication, the best days to be reached, and your time constraints.
-vi.
-Professionalism

-- Conduct a professional relationship at all times. - Work through a conflict with care and respect. - Contact the Mentor Program Committee for assistance if necessary.
+- vi.
+Professionalism: Conduct a professional relationship at all times. - Work through a conflict with care and respect. - Contact the Mentor Program Committee for assistance if necessary. - vii.
+Evaluate: Continually evaluate how well you are meeting your goals. - Be committed to self-development. - Be able to work interdependently. - viii.
+Recognize: Recognize your mentor when you achieve goals you have discussed. - Send a thank you note or email or take the time to make a phone call.

-vii.
-Evaluate

-- Continually evaluate how well you are meeting your goals.

-- Be committed to self-development.

-- Be able to work interdependently.

-viii.
-Recognize

-- Notify your mentor when you achieve goals. - Send a thank you note or email or take the time to make a phone call.